Luiza que está no Canadá: Luiza's life

-In an interview for UOL in 2017, Luiza said that, despite making money from success, her father "managed everything."
+In an interview for UOL in 2017, Luiza said that, despite profiting from the meme's success, her father "managed everything."
 She says that the success helped her father, who was going through a "difficult phase in his career."
 After the commercial was aired, Luiza also accepted jobs that had to do with the origin of the meme, mentioning, for example, that she did jobs involving exchange programs and websites.
 She commented, laughing: "Everything came up, from participating in a music video to being the advertising girl of a butcher shop.
 What do I have to do with a butcher shop?"
 Luiza won a short time later a course in London, from an exchange school, staying there for 40 days with her brother.
 When she returned, already less popular, she passed the entrance exam for dentistry.
 During the 2016 vacation, she stayed for 20 days in Canada.
 In 2017, when this interview was published, Luiza was in her penultimate semester of college.

 In July 2020, Luiza had already graduated and revealed that she was about to get married: "I practice my profession with a lot of love."
-On May 31, 2021, Luiza announced that she had married businessman David Lira.
+On May 31, 2021, Luiza announced that she had married the businessman David Lira.
 According to news reports at the time, Luiza has her own dental practice in João Pessoa and was acting on the front line against COVID-19, doing tests at health posts.